Reproduction in female parrot

 We can observe, in some females, the appearance of scaly areas in the abdomen.
 They are called incubator plates.
 They allow the mother to better transmit the heat of her body to the eggs while she is incubating them.
 These feathers grow back naturally afterward.

-Reproduction in the male bird
+Reproduction in the male parrot

 Regarding the male reproductive system, it includes a pair of internal testicles, located at the height of the kidneys.
 During the reproduction period, their volume increases considerably: from 200 to 460 times.